-Total Fund Balances - Governmental Funds \$ 35,803,341 Amounts reported for assets and liabilities for governmental activities in the statement of net position are different from amounts reported in governmental funds because: Capital assets: In governmental funds, only current assets are reported.
+Total Fund Balances - Governmental Funds \$ 35,240,243 Amounts reported for assets and liabilities for governmental activities in the statement of net position are different from amounts reported in governmental funds because: Capital assets: In governmental funds, only current assets are reported.
 In the statement of net position, all assets are reported, including capital assets and accumulated depreciation.
-Nondepreciable capital assets 148,898 Capital assets at historical cost \$ 7,454,112 Accumulated depreciation (1,854,238) 5,599,874 Long-term liabilities: In governmental funds, only current liabilities are reported.
+Nondepreciable capital assets Capital assets at historical cost Accumulated depreciation \$ 7,826,712 (2,191,260) 148,898 5,635,452 Deferred recognition of earned but unavailable revenue: In governmental funds, revenue is recognized only to the extent that it is "available," meaning it will be collected soon enough after the end of the period to finance expenditures of that period.
+In the government-wide statements, revenue is recognized when earned, regardless of availability.
+The amount of unavailable revenue that was recognized in the government-wide statements in the current year is: 82,799 Long-term liabilities: In governmental funds, only current liabilities are reported.
 In the statement of net position, all liabilities, including long-term liabilities, are reported.
-Long-term liabilities relating to governmental activities consist of: Compensated absences (161,354) Other postemployment benefits obligation (631,013) Total Net Position - Governmental Activities \$ 40,759,746
+Long-term liabilities relating to governmental activities consist of: Compensated absences Other postemployment benefits obligation (224,037) (790,013) Total Net Position - Governmental Activities \$ 40,093,342